 Healthy and active links, on the other hand, make for a more fresh and functional website that enjoys increased authority – both in the eyes of users and in the eyes of Google bots.
 As such, SEOs should take it upon themselves to filter through all the links leading from their website and replace all the broken ones with active ones that point toward relevant and valuable web pages.
 Alternatively, if the content no longer needs an outbound link you could just remove it altogether.
 This may be a long and arduous process for some (especially those big sites with more pages), but it’s nothing a free Chrome extension and a comprehensive spreadsheet cannot fix.
 Trust us, the results will be so benefit both your SEO and the user experience of your website.

-How to use broken links to your advantage
+How to find and fix broken links

 There are several ways in which broken links can help you bolster the authority of your website (a practice usually called ‘broken link building’).
 Although they may be problematic right now, they also present a great opportunity for you to acquire a brand new inbound link to your site.
 This process involves two separate approaches: